viscid-hub/Viscid/doc/examples/calc.rst

 Streamlines
 -----------

-For more info on streamlines, check out :py:func:`viscid.calculator.streamline.streamlines` and :py:mod:`viscid.calculator.seed`
+For more info on streamlines, check out :py:func:`viscid.calc_streamlines` and subclasses of :py:class:`viscid.SeedGen`

 .. plot::
     :include-source: